Lundqvist back on ice, ‘months’ away from deciding future

 “Going to the rink this week has been very rewarding,” Lundqvist tweeted.
 “My health is obviously my No. 1 priority.
 It will be months before I can make any decisions regarding my future after more tests (and conversations) with doctors.
 The one thing I do know with 100% certainty is that I still love the game.”

-A message for Lundqvist’s agent was not immediately returned.
 Washington Capitals general manager Brian MacLellan said in December he “would make that assumption” Lundqvist would not play this season, which is scheduled to run until mid-May before the playoffs begin.
+The Capitals continue to support Lundqvist, who isn’t doing any interviews during his rehab, according to agent Don Meehan.

 Lundqvist announced in December a heart condition would prevent him from playing this NHL season and that he’d be having aortic valve, aortic root and ascending aortic replacement.
 He signed a one-year deal with Washington last fall after playing 15 seasons with the Rangers.